2026 EditionUltimate Toolkit

 Template 1: Keyword Research (Intent + Entities + Questions)

 This first framework helps you plan before you write.
 The goal is simple: match intent, cover key entities, and collect real questions people ask.
+This aligns perfectly with modern search intent guide principles.

 Copy-paste keyword research template